 The sample time specification is defined as the set of natural numbers 0, 1, 2, and so on.
 A number refers to one of a sequence of sampling events, from the current sample 0 to its predecessor 1, whose predecessor was 2, and so on.
-This scheme is illustrated by the time line shown in Figure 10.
+This scheme is illustrated by the time line shown in Figure 5-1.

-Figure 10.
-Sampling Time Line
+Figure 5-1 Sampling Time Line

 Each sample point is assumed to be separated from its predecessor by a constant amount of real time, the delta.
 The most recent sample point is always zero.
-The value of delta may vary from one expression to the next, but is fixed for each expression; for more information on the sampling interval, see Section 5.3.2, page 73.
+The value of delta may vary from one expression to the next, but is fixed for each expression; for more information on the sampling interval, see "Setting Evaluation Frequency", page 71.

 For pmie, a metrics expression is the name of a metric, optionally qualified by a host, instance and sample time specification.
 Special characters introduce the qualifiers: colon (:) for hosts, hash or pound sign (#) for instances, and at (@) for sample times.
-The following expression refers to the previous value (@1) of the counter for the disk read operations associated with the disk instance #dks0dl on the host moomba.
+The following expression refers to the previous value (@1) of the counter for the disk read operations associated with the disk instance #dks0d1 on the host moomba.

-'''

 disk.dev.read :moomba #dks0d1 @1

-'''

-In fact, this expression defines a point in the three-dimensional parameter space of $\{host\}$ x $\{instance\}$ x $\{sample time\}$ as shown in Figure 11.
+In fact, this expression defines a point in the three-dimensional (3D) parameter space of {host} x {instance} x {sample time} as shown in Figure 5-2.

-Figure 11.
-Three-Dimensional Parameter Space
+Figure 5-2 Three-Dimensional Parameter Space

-A metric expression may also identify sets of values corresponding to one-, two-, or three-dimension slices of this space, according to the following rules:
+A metric expression may also identify sets of values corresponding to one-, two-, or three-dimensional slices of this space, according to the following rules:

-- 1. A metric expression consists of a PCP metric name, followed by optional host specifications, followed by optional instance specifications, and finally, optional sample time specifications. - 2.
-A host specification consists of one or more host names, each prefixed by a colon (:).
+- 1. A metric expression consists of a PCP metric name, followed by optional host specifications, followed by optional instance specifications, and finally, optional sample time specifications. - A host specification consists of one or more host names, each prefixed by a colon (:).
 For example: :indy :far.away.domain.com :localhost

-- 3. A missing host specification implies the default pmie source of metrics, as defined by a -h option on the command line, or the first named archive in a -a option on the command line, or pmcd on the local host. - 4.
-An instance specification consists of one or more instance names, each prefixed by a hash or pound (#) sign.
+- 3. A missing host specification implies the default pmie source of metrics, as defined by a -h option on the command line, or the first named archive in an -a option on the command line, or PMCD on the local host. - An instance specification consists of one or more instance names, each prefixed by a hash or pound (#) sign.
 For example: #ec0 #ec2

 Recall that you can discover the instance names for a particular metric, using the pminfo command.
-See Section 5.2.1, page 66.
+See "pmie and the Performance Metrics Collection Subsystem", page 64.